Othent/docs/api/sign-data-item.md

 **Bug:** Using `signDataItem()` and then calling `dataItem.isValid()` always returns `false`, so the example below will never submit the data item to a bundler.

-Track the progress on this bug in this [GitHub issue](https://github.com/Othent/KeyManagementService/issues/23).
+Track the progress on this [GitHub issue](https://github.com/Othent/KeyManagementService/issues/23).
 {% endhint %}

 {% hint style="warning" %}